veeral-patel/incidents/docs/index.md

 - Add **comments**, **attachments**, and **observables** (aka indicators) to a ticket.
 - Add **child tickets** to a ticket to break it down into smaller pieces, or to indicate the ticket spawned another piece of work.

+## Benefits
+- **Avoid missing things with centralized lead management**--whether you're analysing a single system or leading a large engagement
+- **Keep people on the same page**--team members can glance at the tree to find out what's going on, instead of reading old status updates or reading the entire Slack channel
+- **Complete investigations faster**--divide large tasks into smaller tickets you assign to people to get things done in parallel.
+And analysts can identify open tickets to work on, without waiting for the investigation lead
+- **Preserve institutional knowledge**--document how investigations developed over time to reference in future incidents and for training new analysts
+- **Improve your IR process**--by documenting an investigation's evolution, be able to look back and find bottlenecks, areas for improvement, opportunities for automation

 ## Features

 - Restrict who can view an incident
 - View all an incident's attachments in one place
 - View all an incident's observables in one place